-Arm lift surgery may be a great solution if you have recently lost excess weight due to diet and exercise or after bariatric surgery.
-The procedure is also an effective way to treat signs of ageing in your upper arm area.
-There are different surgical methods that can be used to administer a Brachioplasty, including a mini arm lift and a standard upper arm lift.
-Dr Quinn will help you select the right method based on the natural contours of your arms and your cosmetic goals.
+Arm lift surgery, or brachioplasty, may be a great solution if you have recently lost excess weight due to diet and exercise or after bariatric surgery.
+The procedure can also treat signs of ageing in your upper arm area.
+There are different surgical methods that can be used to administer a Brachioplasty, including a mini brachioplasty and a standard upper arm brachioplasty.
+Dr Quinn will help you select the right method based on the contours of your arms and your cosmetic goals.

-Adults of all ages may qualify; however, you will see the best results if you still have the right amount of skin elasticity.
+Adults of all ages may qualify; however, it is necessary to still have adequate skin elasticity.
 If you are over 65, Dr Quinn may require some extra tests before approving you for Brachioplasty surgery.

-Drooping and excess skin along the upper arms can be a common problem for individuals who have recently lost a significant amount of weight.
-These individuals may be a candidate for an arm lift.
-However, it is important to know that candidates need to be at a stable weight before undergoing an arm lift because additional weight loss could leave you with more sagging skin reversing the results of the surgery.
+Laxity and excess skin along the upper arms can be common for individuals who have recently lost a significant amount of weight.
+These individuals may be a candidate for an arm lift (brachioplasty).
+However, it is important to know that candidates need to be at a stable weight before undergoing a brachioplasty because additional weight loss could leave you with more excess skin reversing the results of the surgery.

 To qualify you should:

 Prior to your surgery, Dr Quinn will administer the sedation.
 The sedation method you select will rely on your health requirements, Dr Quinn’s recommendation and personal preferences.
 In most scenarios, you will be given general anaesthesia and will be asleep during the surgery.
-Despite the fact that you will be conscious during the procedure, you will not be aware of what is happening.
+Despite the fact that you will be conscious during the procedure, the anaesthetic means that the experience should be comfortable.
 When under sedation, Dr Quinn will mark the places where he will create the incisions.
-As the incisions are made, Dr Quinn will work very carefully to ensure that the scars are concealed as much as possible, and then he will proceed to trim the excess tissue.
+As the incisions are made, Dr Quinn will work very carefully to ensure that the scars are carefully positioned, and then he will proceed to trim the excess tissue.

 Following your Brachioplasty, you will experience some soreness and inflammation.
 Dr Quinn will provide you with a prescription to help with your discomfort.
 To decrease swelling, try to sleep and sit with your arms raised as much as possible.
 Make sure that you replace your bandages and carefully clean your drains, as advised by Dr Quinn.
 You will have to have sponge baths during the initial few days following surgery.
 Pat dry your incisions before changing your bandages.
 Once the drains are taken out, you can start showering again.